 The Hawks’ Club has been in existence since 1872, and represents the best sportsmen in the University of Cambridge.
-Membership is by election only, and the usual criterion is that the candidate should have his Blue – ie have taken part in the match or race against Oxford in his particular sport.
+Membership is by election only, and the usual criterion is that the candidate should have his Blue – i.e. have taken part in the match or race against Oxford in his particular sport.
+The Club boasts around 5,000 Members worldwide, with around 150 members in residence at the beginning of the academic year, to as many as 250 by the year-end.

-Many famous sporting names have been, or are, Members – Chris Brasher, Ted Dexter, Mike Atherton, Tony Lewis, Gavin Hastings, Rob Andrew, to name just a few.
+Many famous sporting names have been, or are, Members – Rob Andrew, Mike Atherton, Chris Brasher, Ted Dexter, Gavin Hastings, Tony Lewis, and George Nash to name just a few.
+For a list of hundreds of internationals in just five sports see here.

-The Clubhouse is at No 18 Portugal Place Cambridge, a pedestrian-only street opening off Bridge Street.
-No 18 is towards the Park Street end.
+The Clubhouse is at 18 Portugal Place, Cambridge, a pedestrian-only street opening off Bridge Street.

-The Clubhouse is on four floors comprising basement Bar, ground floor Members’ Room, second floor Dining Room, and top floor Meeting Room and the Steward’s Flat.
-You can find contact details and a map here
+The Clubhouse is on four floors comprising the basement Bar, ground floor Members’ Room, second-floor Dining Room, and top floor Meeting Room and Steward’s Flat.
+You can find contact details and a map here.

-There are (currently) three Trustees, all Hawks of long standing, who are responsible for the finances of the Club in residence, and represent its interests on other bodies.
-The current Trustees (as at 2016) are Douglas Calder (St Catharine’s, Rowing), Anthony Hyde (Girton, Athletics, Cricket, Powerlifting), and Okeoghene (Oke) Odudu (Sidney Sussex, Athletics).
+There are (currently) three Trustees, all Hawks of long-standing, who are responsible for the finances of the Club in residence, and represent its interests on other bodies.
+The current Trustees (as at 2020) are Anthony Hyde (Girton, Athletics, Cricket, Powerlifting), Okeoghene (Oke) Odudu (Sidney Sussex, Athletics), and Robert Harle (Downing, Athletics),

 The London Dinner Committee

 This body organises the Annual Dinner which is held on the eve of the Varsity Rugby Match.
 From 1936 until 1992, when the new Clubhouse opened, this organisation provided a key contact to Hawks worldwide.
-The Dinner still remains the most significant event of the year for most Hawks once they have gone down.
-In 2017 a broader range of events will be available to members which will complement this flagship black tie event.
+The Dinner remains the most significant event of the year for most Hawks once they have gone down.

 The current President is normally invited to sit on this Committee.